I Was Born to Love You (song): Appearances in other media

 The song has appeared in multiple television advertisements, mainly in Japan.
 The original version recorded by Mercury appeared in the TV commercial of Japanese cosmetics company Noevia in the mid 1980s.
 The Queen version was released as a single exclusively in Japan in February 1996, because the song was used in a TV ad for Kirin Ichiban Shibori, one of the best-selling liquors of the country produced by the Kirin Brewery Company.
 The single became their first song that entered the Japanese chart since "Teo Torriatte (Let Us Cling Together)", released in 1977.

 In 2004, Queen's version was used as the theme for Pride, the successful Japanese drama starring Takuya Kimura and Yūko Takeuchi.
 Jewels, Queen's tie-in compilation album released only in Japan, includes "I Was Born to Love You".
+A cover of Queen's version was included in the 2006 video game Elite Beat Agents.

 In Malaysia, Mercury's version, using a different mix, was used by Astro in TV advertisements to promote their coverage of the 2018 FIFA World Cup.
 The advertisement, commissioned by Astro through agency Dentsu LHS Malaysia and created by Pesona Pictures Indonesia, also have an unused version, which used Queen's version of the song.